Ovnuniarchos/synth-et-quatre/help/fx.markdown

 ## 40xx

-Delays this channel by `xx` ticks.
+Delays this note by `xx` ticks.
 Any other command for this row, and any further delay/repeat will be relative to the end of this command.

 ## 41xx